AI Conversations | Getting Started

 claude plugin marketplace add shinyorg/skills Step 2 — Install plugins:

-claude plugin install shiny-client@shiny claude plugin install shiny-maui@shiny claude plugin install shiny-controls@shiny claude plugin install shiny-mediator@shiny claude plugin install shiny-data@shiny claude plugin install shiny-aspire@shiny claude plugin install shiny-extensions@shiny Step 1 — Add the marketplace:
+claude plugin install shiny-client@shiny claude plugin install shiny-maui@shiny claude plugin install controls@shiny claude plugin install shiny-mediator@shiny claude plugin install shiny-data@shiny claude plugin install shiny-aspire@shiny claude plugin install shiny-extensions@shiny Step 1 — Add the marketplace:

 copilot plugin marketplace add https://github.com/shinyorg/skills Step 2 — Install plugins: